Believe it or not, Generation Z is already dipping their toes into the banking world. Are banks ready?

 Christa Steele is the former president and CEO of Mechanics Bank, a $3.4 billion asset bank in Richmond, California, and more recently the founder and CEO of Boardroom Consulting LLC in San Francisco, where she works closely with bank CEOs and their boards.
 Steele doesn’t mince words—directors must educate themselves about the changes in financial technology that are transforming their industry—and she offers some suggestions about how this can be done.
 The following interview has been edited for length and clarity.

+BD: Why do most directors at community banks struggle so much with the topic of technology?
 Scope of knowledge and lack of diversity in the boardroom.
 This diversity does not stop at gender, age and ethnicity.
 Typically, community bank boardrooms are filled with childhood friends and family.
 This served a purpose early on, especially when those banks were formed.
 However, as a bank grows and evolves, it’s important to bring in new perspectives.
 It’s no secret that the majority of community bank revenue models are derived from the net interest margin.
 Fee revenue is virtually obsolete relative to the overall operating income for most of these institutions.

 So how does a bank make up for this shortfall of diversified revenue streams?
 Management teams and their bank boards need to take a serious look at their digital strategy and internal infrastructure.
 If they do not assimilate to the changes occurring in what I call this vortex of technology, they’re going to get left behind.